About The Normandy Party

 No. While the Normandy Party is anti-fascist, we are not a part of or affiliated with the group colloquially called "Antifa".

-Although we advocate for Americans to arm themselves to oppose fascism, we do not advocate for vigilante violence against fascists.
+Although we advocate for Americans to arm themselves to defend themselves from fascism, we do not advocate for vigilante violence against fascists.
 We believe that Americans should exercise their Second Amendment rights.
 That being necessary to the security of a free State, Americans have the right to keep and bear arms, which shall not be infringed.

 Are we a militia or paramilitary?